Inhalt

 This is not strictly an eBay fee; however, you will likely use PayPal for your eBay transactions, so it is worthy of a mention.
 If you have a PayPal Merchant account, you’ll be charged a fixed fee of 2.9% plus $0.30 for every transaction, so it’s essential to include this in your calculations.

-Example of Typical eBay Selling Costs
+An Example of Typical eBay Selling Costs – How Your Fee is Calculated

 If you put all of these costs together, a simplified example of your eBay selling costs would be as follows: